diegomarangoni/typenv/README.md

 		typenv.E(env.Bool, "DEBUG", true),
 	)
 }

+...

+if typenv.Bool("DEBUG") {
+	// do something
+}
 ```

+If the environment is **NOT** set, the return value will be `true`.

-You must declare this function only once, it will panic if you declare more than once.
+Be aware, you must declare the `SetGlobalDefault` function only once, it will panic if you declare more than once.

 ## Overriding global default value